austindrenski/OpenGTAP/HeaderArrayConverter/README.md

 ### Reading a binary header array file (.har)

-The following methods read the entire header array file and return a `HeaderArrayFile`:
+The following methods read the entire file and return a `HeaderArrayFile`:

 #### Synchronously: